clairechen1021/z/content/zh/blog/linked-post.md

 categories = ["programming"]
 banner = "img/banners/banner-4.jpg"
 author = "John Doe"
+description = "It is an extremely lightweight engine that provides a very small amount of logic.
+In our experience that it is just the right amount of logic to be able to create a good static website."
 +++

 I'm a linked post in the menu.
 You can add other posts by adding the following line to the frontmatter: